 - 1. Select the robot systems and robotic manipulators based on their mobility and interpret the fundamental terminologies used in robotic - 2.
 Demonstrate gripper mechanisms and select suitable gripper for a robotic application - 3.
 Compute the kinematic model of the robotic systems using the fundamental transformation and homogeneous transformation matrices - 4.
 Use an appropriate robot work cell layout for different applications in manufacturing and assembly sectors

-5. Outline the applications of mobile robots and path planning techniques using machine vision systems
+5. Design path planning techniques for navigation and outline the applications of mobile robots and machine vision systems